Life is better in color

 Multiple LAS files

-You have a folder with hundreds of LAS files - what is in them?
+You have a folder with hundreds of LAS files, but what is in them?
 This is a killer feature, and why "Explorer" is in the product name.
 It's just like Windows File Explorer, but it knows all about LAS files.
+Show mnemonics and curves as columns, make batch changes, and more.

 Batch changes